kubernetes/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 otherwise Pod startup gets stuck.
 In particular, [storage capacity aware Pod scheduling](/docs/concepts/storage/storage-capacity/) is *not* supported for these volumes.
-They are currently also not covered by the storage resource usage limits of a Pod, because that is something that kubelet can only enforce for storage that it manages itself.
+They are currently also not covered by the storage resource usage limits of a Pod, because kubelet can only enforce for storage that it manages itself.

 Here's an example manifest for a Pod that uses CSI ephemeral storage: